joshlangner/ejspeed/README.md

 ### On the Roadmap

+* Add the ability to set Data context on Includes
-* Add an option to make logicless - losing the capability to execute JS code, but will boost performance 2x-5x or more
+* Add an option to make logicless - boost performance 2x-5x or more, but lose the capability to execute JS code
 * Make it strict-mode compatible
 * Add more robust, per-line-per-template logging